Illustrated image of Molly smiling

 Story brought to life

-Molly’s accessories include a reproduction of a 1943 steel-cut penny used during wartime copper shortages.
+Molly’s outfit and accessories reflect her life on the home front during World War Two.
+They include a reproduction of a 1943 steel-cut penny used during wartime copper shortages and felt beret.

 Shop Molly™ Doll, Book & Accessories

-Molly’s accessories include a reproduction of a 1943 steel-cut penny used during wartime copper shortages.
+Molly’s outfit and accessories reflect her life on the home front during World War Two.
+They include a reproduction of a 1943 steel-cut penny used during wartime copper shortages and felt beret.

 Shop Molly™ Doll, Book & Accessories